-We are very excited that starting January 26th, 2021, our canine massage therapist Cheyenne Coleman, will be taking appointments every Tuesday between 9 am-6 pm!
-Please call us to schedule your pet's appointment today!
+We are very excited that our canine massage therapist Cheyenne Coleman, will be taking appointments every Thursday between 9 am-6 pm at our Butler Creek Animal Hospital location!
+Please call (770) 529-7277 to schedule your pet's appointment today!

 Here's a short video showing Cheyenne performing massage therapy on sweet 14-year-old Sophie who suffers from arthritis.

 Fellow playcare pet owners, I recommend you take advantage of Cedarcrest’s new pet massage therapist, Cheyenne.
 I took my cocker spaniel, Leroy, for a visit and he thought it was great.
 He came home very mellow and relaxed.